sendersk/react-website-trvl/README.md

 ## Description

 This is a simple website created for educational purposes.
 The website contains of four subpages Home, Products, Services and Sign Up.
 This project is fully responsive.
+You can move freely between subpages using navigation.
+If you want to go back to the Home Page, just click the **HOME** button in the navigation or the logo in the upper left corner.

-## Technologies used
+## Technologies and methodologies used

+- React
+- create-react-app
+- React Router
+- HTML
+- CSS
+- JavaScript ES6+
+- Hooks
--
+- JSX

 ## Available Scripts